aamshaegar/My-Music-Space/README.md

 ```

 ## Docker Hub
-In alternative to the **docker-compose.yaml** file, in the main folder there is a .sh, **docker-container-build**, which describe a list of sh command for build, update and push all the docker images on the personal docker-hub, needed for running the application, both in local and in the minikube cluster.
+In alternative to the **docker-compose.yaml** file, in the main folder there is a .sh, **docker-container-build**, which describes a list of sh commands for build, update and push all the docker images on the personal docker-hub, needed for running the application, both in local and in the minikube cluster.
 Here is the content of the file:

 ```bash